davecranwell/jquery.image-fit-window/README.md

 On art-focused websites it's often important that an image be visible in its entirety to be properly appreciated.
 As websites are often fluid-width and browser dimensions up to the user, it can be tricky to ensure an image is always fully visible while also scaled appropriately, without mushing one of the dimensions.

-This plugin is essentially solely aimed at fiting an image within the browser window.
+This plugin helps with this quite specific treatment of images.